O-nolan History, Family Crest & Coats of Arms

 Throughout history, very few Irish surnames have exclusively maintained their original forms.
 Before being translated into English, O-nolan appeared as O Nuallain, which is derived from the Irish Gaelic word "nuall," meaning "shout."

-Early Origins of the O'Nolan family
+Early Origins of the O-nolan family

-County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from ancient times.
+The surname O-nolan was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from ancient times.

-Early History of the O'Nolan family
+Early History of the O-nolan family

-O'Nolan Spelling Variations
+O-nolan Spelling Variations

-Early Notables of the O'Nolan family (pre 1700)
+Early Notables of the O-nolan family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O-nolan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Nolan family to the New World and Oceana
+Migration of the O-nolan family

 Ireland became inhospitable for many native Irish families in the 19th centuries.
 Poverty, lack of opportunities, high rents, and discrimination forced thousands to leave the island for North America.
 The largest exodus of Irish settlers occurred with the Great Potato Famine of the late 1840s.
 For these immigrants the journey to British North America and the United States was long and dangerous and many did not live to see the shores of those new lands.
 Those who did make it were essential to the development of what would become two of the wealthiest and most powerful nations of the world.
 These Irish immigrants were not only important for peopling the new settlements and cities, they also provided the manpower needed for the many industrial and agricultural projects so essential to these growing nations.
-Immigration and passenger lists have documented the arrival of various people bearing the name O'Nolan to North America: Catherine Noland, who sailed to Maryland in 1655.
+Immigration and passenger lists have documented the arrival of various people bearing the name O-nolan to North America: Catherine Noland, who sailed to Maryland in 1655.